Accredited by the Singapore Institute of Accredited Tax Professional (SIATP), we provide the following GST services in Singapore:

 Why Choose Our GST Services?

-GST registration can be grouped into compulsory registration and voluntary registration.
+Registering for GST is categorised into compulsory and voluntary registration.

-GST-registered business must charge GST on taxable supplies and can claim input tax if claiming conditions are met.
-Input tax of private expenses is not claimable.
+All businesses that are GST-registered must charge the 7 per cent GST on taxable goods and services and can claim input tax if the claiming requirements are met.
+Input tax of personal expenses is not included.

-GST-registered business must submit GST to IRAS one month after the end of each prescribed accounting period.
-This is usually done on a quarterly basis.
+All businesses that are GST-registered must file their GST to IRAS a month after the end of each defined accounting period.
+This is usually conducted once every four months.

 You are not allowed to claim if you are not GST registered.
 You need to absorb the input GST as your cost.